stackblitz/docs/docs/guides/codeflow/working-in-codeflow-ide.md

 ## Reopening the Preview panel

-If you close the Preview by accident, you can reopen it in two ways:
+If you close the Preview by accident, you can reopen it by selecting in the left-side navigation bar the icon of a plug entitled "Ports in use".
+You can open the Preview in a separate tab or as a split screen.
-- **in a new tab:** in the terminal, scroll all the way down and click on the link in the "→ Local: `http://localhost:PORT_NUMBER`"
-- **as a split screen**: click the terminal window and:
-    1. press `ctrl+c` to "kill" the server,
-    2. press the "up arrow" button to bring up the start command,
-    3. press enter to run that command,
-    4. in the popup notification in the bottom right corner, choose to open the Preview.

 ## Saving changes